Building a chatbot with multiple AI providers using AI Configs

 - Any downtime

-This demonstrates the power of LaunchDarkly AI Configs for real-time experimentation and rapid iteration.
-Test different prompts, adjust behaviors, or switch languages on the fly based on user feedback or business needs.
+This demonstrates how AI Configs support real-time experimentation and iteration.
+You can update prompts, adjust behaviors, or switch languages based on user feedback or business needs.

 To learn more about targeting capabilities, read Target with AI Configs.